Find Teaching Schools

 Public Public vs. Private

 The total student population at William & Mary is 8,939, of which 6,236 students are undergraduates and of those, 6,131 are full-time.
-Students tend to stick around at William & Mary.
-The freshman retention rate is 93%.
+The average graduation time for an undergraduate student at William & Mary is 4.1 years.

-The school doesn’t accept everyone who applies - it has an acceptance rate of 37%.
-Around 43% of accepted students are men, and 57% are women.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 42%.
+Of the accepted students, 43% are men and 57% are women.

 #12